pinskylab/how_we_work/code-of-conduct.md

 - Be nice and work hard.
 - We love science and we love life outside science.
-- Collaborate & share (add collaborate & open-minded?).
+- Collaborate & share.
 - Be open-minded.
 - Respect other's time.
 - Normalize "I don't know yet".
 - Give credit, take responsibility.